 Internet Access is a Basic Necessity

 Access to the Internet is now a necessity for everyday activities and essential for education, employment, leisure, business, public services and healthcare.
-Today, 96% of U.S. adults say they use the internet
+For example, over 90% of job postings require digital skills.

-High cost is a barrier to internet connectivity
+High cost is the #1 barrier to internet connectivity in MA

 Shutdown of the Affordable Connectivity Program (ACP)

-When Congress eliminated funding for the Affordable Connectivity Program (ACP), low-income consumers lost access to internet discounts.
+When Congressional funding ended for the Affordable Connectivity Program (ACP), low-income consumers lost access to internet discounts.
 ACP was a national benefit program that provided a discount on monthly internet bills and a one-time discount for a certain devices for qualifying households.
 Nearly 370,000 MA households (14%) were enrolled in ACP when it ended.
 In some areas of the state, 1 in 4 households participated in ACP.
+Studies show that 62% of individuals without fixed wireless internet broadband services would need significant cost assistance to be able to afford a high-speed subscription for their home.